A typical week in the life of an Atlas Copco distributor: Anglian Compressors

 That scenario is far removed from reality.
 It is a busy life for a compressor distributor.
 Here, Richard Hewitt, Sales Director, tells us about a typical week for him and the team from Anglian Compressors, Atlas Copco’s distributor in the East Anglian region.

 Monday – “Visited an aerospace customer to price up pipework alterations.
-A new CNC machine is being installed to improve the speed of component manufacturing, which required a new air supply.
-Atlas Copco AirNet pipework system was identified as the ideal solution.”
+A new CNC machine is being installed to improve the speed of component manufacturing, which requires a new air supply.
+The Atlas Copco AirNet pipework system was identified as the ideal solution due to its modular design, ease of installation, and leak-tight connections that improve system efficiency.”

 Tuesday – “Met with an engine manufacturer to present an energy report showing the possible savings from fitting Energy Recovery Units to the GA200 and GA160 Atlas Copco compressors on-site.
-The customer was impressed with the 9-month payback and potential CO2 savings and will be placing an order shortly.”
+The customer was impressed with the 9-month payback period, which aligns with Atlas Copco’s commitment to sustainable solutions and the potential CO2 savings.
+An order is expected soon.”

-Wednesday – “Post-installation customer care site visit to ensure a pet food producer was happy with their new GA90VSD FF compressor.
-The machine was needed to provide air to the new cat food line, with the customer very conscious of energy usage.
-The new compressor is connected to an Atlas Copco ES8 control system which links in all the compressors on site.”
+Wednesday – “Post-installation customer care site visit to ensure a pet food producer was happy with their new GA90VSD FF compressor, equipped with an integrated dryer for optimal air quality.
+The machine supports the new cat food line, and the customer was particularly conscious of energy usage.
+The compressor’s integration with an Atlas Copco ES8 control system ensures the efficient coordination of all compressors on site, significantly reducing energy consumption.”

-Thursday – “Visited site of a warehouse and logistics company to discuss reducing air usage.
-An air survey was recommended to identify leaks, so they could be fixed with Air Flow Meters linked to their BMS system.
-This was to help identify when leaks occur to ensure energy isn’t wasted.”
+Thursday – “Visited the site of a warehouse and logistics company to discuss reducing air usage.
+An air survey was recommended to identify leaks, with the suggestion of installing air flow meters linked to their building management system (BMS).
+These tools will help the customer identify and address leaks in real time, preventing unnecessary energy waste.”

-Friday – “Performed an energy survey and data logging at the site of a precision gears manufacturer.
-It was shown how energy savings of over £6,000 per year could be achieved with a new Variable Speed Drive compressor.
-Better still, with the improvements to machine outputs in recent years, the new compressor was identified as a smaller GA15VSD, with an output of only 15kW.”
+Friday – “Performed an energy survey and data logging at the site of a precision gear manufacturer.
+The results showed energy savings of over £6,000 per year with a new Variable Speed Drive compressor.
+Remarkably, advances in compressor technology meant the replacement could be downsized to a GA15VSD compressor with a 15 kW output, demonstrating improved efficiency and cost-effectiveness.”

-Saturday – “Visited a detention centre, where compressed air is required to lift the industrial-sized washing machine on-site.
-The existing vane type compressors were identified as old and inefficient.
-New Atlas Copco LF piston compressors were recommended to improve reliability and reduce running costs.”
+Saturday – “Visited a detention centre where compressed air is needed to lift industrial-sized washing machines.
+The existing vane-type compressors were identified as old and inefficient.
+We recommended replacing them with new Atlas Copco LF piston compressors.
+These units offer greater reliability, reduced maintenance needs, and lower energy consumption, ensuring long-term operational efficiency.”

-Sunday – “My highlight of the week.
+Sunday – “My highlight of the week!
 Received notification that Anglian Compressors has won the coveted Atlas Copco Distributor of the Year award for 2012.
-All the hard work has paid off, but without the team effort none of it would have been possible.”
+This recognition highlights our dedication to providing top-notch service and the entire team’s hard work.
+None of it would have been possible without our collective effort.”

 Contact us below.